HanxunH/Unlearnable-Examples/content/_index.md

 #### Difference to adversarial examples?
-Adversarial examples can protect you from being recognized by a well-trained model (the model learns the version A of your data, while adversarial examples are version B), while unlearnable examples protect your data from contributing to any model training (version ??? of your data).
+Adversarial examples can protect you from being recognized by a well-trained model (the model learns the version A of your data, while adversarial examples are version B), while unlearnable examples protect your data from contributing to any model training.

 #### How to use unlearnable noise to protect your data?
 Before you release your data to the wild, add an imperceptible noise to the data to create unlearnable data.
 We need to pre-generate the noise based on a pulich dataset, based on image categories (classes).
 Then you can choose the category-sepecific noise to add to your image according to its category.
 The noise can also be generated for each image indivisually (sample-wise noise).

 We plan to develop an app for you to use in the future.